 If you need to stay over your allotted time, check the booking tool to make sure nobody is after you and then book your extra time.

 If you are meeting with just one other person, don’t book a larger room unless you need to for specific equipment.

 Be sure to clear out coffee mugs, erase the whiteboard, and leave your room ready for the next person.

 Consider this the tribal code of shared meeting rooms.
 Sharing is a central tenant to coworking spaces: we share a kitchen, open space, resources, and meeting rooms.
 We even have to share our bean bag and hammock!
 So remember what your mom taught you in kindergarten and play nice with your coworkers.
 It will go a long way towards making friends, and everybody benefits!

 Not a member yet?

-If you’re not a member of Groundwork yet, you can rent our meeting rooms by the hour.
+If you’re not a member of Groundwork yet, you can rent our meeting rooms in New Bedford or check out the meeting space in our Fall River location.
 Just remember that the same code of ethics applies to our guests. ;)

 - Can I use a coworking space for Google My Business? - April 26, 2023

 - Marketing Lab: The Best Business Resource on the South Coast You Didn’t Know About - March 23, 2023

 - You Need a Field Trip: Why Working Offsite Leads to Better Work - February 13, 2023